 My humble opinion is that they are wrong and I personally do not believe in the scare tactic but I do believe in Social Selling.

-Also from what I see and read, leading social companies such as LinkedIn, Hubspot, Google, Salesforce.com, Adobe still have sales teams and yes are they investing and growing them.
+Also from what I see and read, leading social companies such as LinkedIn, Hubspot, Google, Salesforce.com, Adobe still has sales teams, and yes they are investing in and growing them.

 My message to all sales professionals, Sales VP and sales organizations is ADAPT to Social Selling skills.
 These social tools are great, you can adapt.
 The buyer is much better prepared and educated by the time they call or contact you.
 Learn these tools to level the playing field between you and the buyer throughout the sales process.